(Supported by an educational grant provided by EMD Serono)

 Annual progress and financial reports are required and should be sent to email@example.com.
 ASRM Research Institute will review and provide a confirmation of progress report acceptance via email.
 Continued funding will depend on demonstrated progress and productivity as well as compliance with progress report timelines and any regulatory requirements.

 - Provide the ASRM Research Institute a final summary report and reconciliation of funds within 60 days of study closure.

-- Present research findings at an ASRM Congress within one years of receiving the award.
+- Present research findings at an ASRM Congress within two years of receiving the award.

 - Provide acknowledgement of support by the ASRM Research Institute and EMD Serono in any publications, abstracts, manuscripts and/or presentations at scientific conferences or meetings resulting from the funded research.